 That’s how fast the carbon clock is ticking

-The MCC carbon clock demonstrates just how much carbon can be released into the atmosphere if global warming is to be capped at 1.5°C and 2°C, respectively.
+The MCC carbon clock demonstrates just how much carbon can be released into the atmosphere if global warming shall be limited to 1.5°C and 2°C, respectively.
 With just a few clicks, you can compare the estimates for both temperature targets and estimates, you can see how much time remains in each scenario.